METHODOLOGIC CHALLENGES IN EPIDEMIOLOGIC RESEARCH Syllabus

 If you have a question about the course administration (i.e., scheduling a makeup exam), please contact the course coordinator Ayesha Khan directly (e-mail: firstname.lastname@example.org).
 For questions related to course content, we recommend that you ask the Instructors and Teaching Assistants in lectures, lab, or office hours.

 TA office hours

-The course teaching assistants will hold office hours from 3:30-4:30 p.m. on Mondays and 3:00-4:00 p.m. on Wednesdays to answer questions about the course content.
+The course teaching assistants will hold office hours on Thursdays from 3:00-5:00 p.m. to answer questions about the course content (location to be announced).
 A schedule of TA office hours is found on the CoursePlus website.
 Additional TA office hours are scheduled on the days leading up to the exam.

 This is intended as a doctoral-level course for students interested in a research career.
 A doctoral-level course should emphasize the development of the capacity for critical scholarly inquiry and discourse, not just knowledge acquisition.
 The process of learning is as important as the content.
 A core feature of this course will be the expectation that students engage in a collaborative and interactive process of questioning and exploration with each other and with the instructors.
 Given the advanced nature of this course, unambiguously right or wrong answers are often not available; there will always be better or worse answers.
 The instructors will provide feedback about the answers to lab and exam questions, but no “answer key” will be distributed.